 - Large amount of weight loss

-- Scars or callouses on your hands or knuckles caused by forcing yourself to vomit
+- Scars or callouses on your hands or knuckles caused by forcing yourself to throw up

 - Feeling more tired than usual